Militarism: India

 The rise of militarism in India dates back to the British Raj with the establishment of several Indian independence movement organizations such as the Indian National Army led by Subhas Chandra Bose.
-The Indian National Army (INA) played a crucial role in pressuring the British Raj after it occupied the Andaman and Nicobar Islands with the help of Imperial Japan, but the movement lost momentum due to lack of support by the Indian National Congress, the Battle of Imphal, and Bose's sudden death.
+The Indian National Army (INA) played a crucial role in pressuring the British Raj after it liberated the Andaman and Nicobar Islands with the help of Imperial Japan.

 After India gained independence in 1947, tensions with neighbouring Pakistan over the Kashmir dispute and other issues led the Indian government to emphasize military preparedness (see also the political integration of India).
 After the Sino-Indian War in 1962, India dramatically expanded its military which helped India win the Indo-Pakistani War of 1971.
-India became third Asian country in the world to possess nuclear weapons, culminating in the tests of 1998.
+India became the third Asian country in the world to possess nuclear weapons, culminating in the tests of 1998.
 The Kashmiri insurgency and recent events including the Kargil War against Pakistan, assured that the Indian government remained committed to military expansion.
+The disputed Jammu and Kashmir territory in India is regarded as one of the world’s most militarized places.